Quote-request guide

 Test transcripts before letting the bot near quote calculators, booking confirmation, CRM writes, invoices, payments, discounts, or customer-account changes.

-Quote-request automation works best when the chatbot gathers context and routes the next step.
-It should not decide custom price, availability, liability, or account-impacting actions by itself.
+Quote-request automation works best when the chatbot gathers context, reads approved pricing, uses tested calculator actions for estimates, and routes exceptions.
+It should not improvise custom price, availability, liability, or account-impacting actions by itself.

 Collect the quote brief